 Here's a shot of their backside.
 I had to nix the pom-pom tails since I could not make them that small.
 I crocheted them instead.

 Finally, in my unending quest to use what I have, I grabbed some origami paper and made these little origami packages to tuck the bunnies in.
 I crocheted the handles with some cotton thread and I cut some tags from cardstock.
 They're now ready for gift giving!
+I'll likely have these mini ami bunnies in my shop next weekend if anyone is interested.

 Thank you again for visiting!
 Happy crafting!